Read time: 4 minutes

-- Without unique keys
+- By unique keys

 If you specify a unique key for each anonymous user, LaunchDarkly tracks those users by session.
-If you do not specify a unique key for each anonymous user, and the user has saving to local storage disabled, LaunchDarkly will create a new user for each request.
+If you do not specify a unique key for each anonymous user, and the user has saving to local storage disabled, LaunchDarkly creates a new user for each request.
 The number of real users who have disabled saving to local storage is likely small, but bots and crawlers almost never utilize local storage.
 One user and/or bot with local storage disabled can drastically inflate your MAU count.

 To learn more about MAU, read Account usage metrics.